Mistborn: Secret History: Release

 Mistborn: Secret History was originally published 30 January 2016 by Dragonsteel Entertainment as an ebook.
 In November 2016, it was republished as part of Arcanum Unbounded by Tor Books.

 Critical reception

-Tor noted that the novella was an unusual one for Sanderson since it contained "less action, and a lot more time-killing while waiting for action".
+Tor.com (later known as Reactor) magazine noted that the novella was an unusual one for Sanderson since it contained "less action, and a lot more time-killing while waiting for action".